-The introduction of charges for uniformed organisations and the removal of fee waivers for charitable organisations will have a negative impact on low-income families and on reducing equalities of outcome.
+The introduction of charges for uniformed organisations and the removal of fee waivers for charitable organisations will have a negative impact on low income families and on reducing equalities of outcome.
 These organisations may have to pass on the additional charges they will now incur to their members, making it more difficult for low income families to be able to afford to take part in the sport and youth activities that take place through school and town hall lets.
 Taking part in physical activity, including sport is important in reducing health inequalities.
-This budget saving option could make it more difficult for people to take part in sporting activities.
+This Budget Saving Proposal could make it more difficult for people to take part in sporting activities.

-7. Impact - LOIP 2017/22

-Which Priority/Priorities from the LOIP 2017/22 will this budget saving proposal impact on?

-X 2.
-Inequalities: There will be low levels of poverty and deprivation and the gap between the richest and poorest members of our communities will be reduced (This may already have been highlighted during section 6)

-3. Environment, culture and heritage: Inverclyde's environment, culture and heritage will be protected and enhanced to create a better place for all Inverclyde residents and an attractive place in which to live, work and visit

-4. The local economy: Invercive has a thriving and diverse local economy, economic activity is increased and skills development enables both those in work and those furthest from the labour market to realise their full potential
+7. Impact - LOIP 2017/22 Which Priority/Priorities from the LOIP 2017/22 will this budget saving proposal impact on? Χ 1.
+Population: Inverclyde's population will be stable and sustainable with an appropriate balance of socio-economic groups that is conducive to local economic prosperity and longer-term population growth Χ 2.
+Inequalities: There will be low levels of poverty and deprivation and the gap between the richest and poorest members of our communities will be reduced (This may already have been highlighted during section 6) 3.
+Environment, culture and heritage: Inverclyde's environment, culture and heritage will be protected and enhanced to create a better place for all Inverclyde residents and an attractive place in which to live, work and visit 4.
+The local economy: Invercive has a thriving and diverse local economy, economic activity is increased and skills development enables both those in work and those furthest from the labour market to realise their full potential